Note: This article was originally posted on ElliottWave.com on November 17, 2021.

 Wish I May, Wish I Might, Wish Upon the First Crypto Opportunity I See Tonight!

 Seizing opportunity in the world's leading crypto markets isn't about wishing at all.

 Nor is it about waiting until major price turns have already occurred.

 It's about identifying high-confident set-ups on price charts before they become yesterday's news.
-For that, Our Crypto Pro Service shines brightly above the rest.
+For that, Our Crypto Trader's Classroom and Crypto Pro Service shine brightly above the rest.

 Get access to both now as part of our "21 Days to Better Crypto Trading" event.

 The wild card for the global markets remains China.
 You've heard about its real estate problems; now the yuan is on the rocks.
 Here's our monthly Global Market Perspective contributor, Mark Galasiewski, with a handy chart and a few under-the-radar highlights from the October issue to give you a unique perspective on the situation.

 October is almost here, and so far, "things are quiet" in the markets, says our monthly Global Market Perspective contributor Brian Whitmer.
 But watch as he lists a few items on his radar as he gives you highlights from the new, October issue.

 Volatility has reigned on Wall Street this month.
 One way to measure and predict it is by looking at the difference, or "spread," between the "fear index" VIX and junk bonds.
 Here's our Head of Global Strategy, Murray Gunn, showing you an interesting chart in a preview of our new, October Global Market Perspective.